-NEWS - SATURDAY, OCTOBER 24, 2020 - NEWS
+NEWS - MONDAY, SEPTEMBER 26, 2022 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: They must be stopped.
+VOA VIEW: The fool must be recalled.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

 A pro-life activist was arrested at his home Friday during an FBI raid on charges that he assaulted an abortion clinic volunteer in Philadelphia last year.
 Washington Times

 VOA VIEW: The FBI has gone mad - the raid was too much.

 A classified satellite for the U.S. National Reconnaissance Office was launched.
 ABC

 CBS News senior national correspondent Mark Strassmann reports from Atlanta on the uncertainty surrounding the economy as inflation continues, stocks fall and higher interest rates fuel a housing pullback.
 CBS

 VOA VIEW: The economy will change for the better if Republicans prevail in November.